they say, were the fools of their day,

 anyone might string along—

-neither pious or holy, they take things in slowly
+neither pious nor holy, they take things in slowly

 and often get much of it wrong.

-out on the down, looking over the town,
+they're out on the down, looking over the

 feeling vaguely that life's passed them by,